How To Check Harley Twin Cam Chain Tensioners

 Article by Mark Trotta

-If you have a 1999 to 2006 Twin-Cam Harley, and the condition of the cam chain tensioners is unknown, it's best to check them as soon as possible.
+If you have a 1999 to 2006 Twin-Cam Harley, and condition of the cam chain tensioners is unknown, it's best to check them as soon as possible.
 If you're mechanically inclined (and you should be if you're reading this) it'll take about two hours.

 Author's 2005 Road King Custom